Cryptomania v.s. Minicrypt in a Quantum World: Introduction

 \paragraph{Result 3: Extending to quantum public keys.}

 As discussed earlier, we believe achieving reusability and non-interactivity are the core of public key encryption; thus we focused on classical keys.
 Still, we examine the possibility to achieve QPKE with quantum keys from one-way functions.
-Particularly, we show that: \begin{theorem} Perfect-complete quantum public key encryption, with quantum public keys, classical secret keys and classical/quantum ciphertext, does not exist in the quantum random oracle model, if the public key is uniquely determined by the secret key. \end{theorem} Here, a public key $ \ket{\pk}$ is said to be uniquely determined by a secret key $\sk$ if it can be generated by a procedure that depends only on $\sk$ and not on the random oracle.
+Particularly, we show that: \begin{theorem} Perfect-complete quantum public key encryption, with quantum public keys, classical secret keys and classical/quantum ciphertext, does not exist in the quantum random oracle model, if the public key is a deterministic function of the secret key, independent of the oracle. \end{theorem} Here, a public key $ \ket{\pk}$ is said to be uniquely determined by a secret key $\sk$ if it can be generated by a procedure that depends only on $\sk$ but not on the random oracle.
 Notably, even when public keys depend solely on secret keys, it remains unclear how to dequantize the quantum state into a classical string.
 As a result, we cannot directly reduce \Cref{thm:thm2} to \Cref{thm:thm1} and must instead adopt a different approach.

-Finally, our impossibility result is tight for all known QPKE constructions with quantum keys~\cite{coladangelo2023quantum,MW24,KMNY24,barootiPublicKeyEncryptionQuantum2023}, as they all require $\ket{\pk}$ to depend on both $\sk$ and the random oracle.
+Our impossibility result is tight for all known QPKE constructions with quantum keys~\cite{coladangelo2023quantum,MW24,KMNY24,barootiPublicKeyEncryptionQuantum2023}, as they all require $\ket{\pk}$ to depend on both $\sk$ and the random oracle.

-\paragraph{Discussions and future directions.} We highlight several interesting future directions after this work.
-The current proof is tailored for perfectly correct quantum PKE, leaving the non-perfect case largely unexplored.
-While we believe that the approximate Markov chain framework used to establish impossibility will remain useful, handling the non-perfect case requires a new approach to reprogram the random oracle.
-We conjecture that even non-perfect QPKE with classical keys does not exist in the QROM.

-Another direction is to extend the separation result of the two-round key agreement to the multi-round setting, which could further support the impossibility of non-perfect QPKE from one-way functions.
-Suppose it can be shown that no three-round perfect-complete key agreement protocol exists in the quantum random permutation model (with only forward queries).
-This would imply that no two-round non-perfect-complete key agreement protocol exists either.
-The intuition behind this reduction is that a non-perfect two-round key agreement can be transformed into a perfect three-round KA by leveraging a random permutation $P$.
-Specifically, the parties can use $P(k)$ -- the evaluation of $P$ on their shared key $k$ -- as a cross-check: if they agree, they proceed; otherwise, they both output $0$.
-This transformation effectively shifts the completeness deficiency to the security.

-Finally, although quantum keys are not good for authenticating/reusing, there are not formal arguments establishing the limitation. \cite{own} showed that for restricted key generation algorithms, QPKE with quantum public keys is either not secure, or quantum public keys are unclonable.
-However, unclonable does not imply non-reusability as the scheme in \cite{barootiPublicKeyEncryptionQuantum2023} offers some forms of private reusability.
-Thus, formalizing and ruling out public reusability for all QPKE even with quantum public keys will further illustrate the fundamental challenges of constructing QPKE from one-way functions.